Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

     cluster will be unavailable until the NameNode restarts or brought on a separate machine.

-## HDFS Architecture and Components
+#### HDFS Architecture and Components

-# Hadoop Distributed Filesystem (HDFS) - a Java-based file system that follows the master -slave architecture -- with NameNode being the master and DataNode being the slave providing scalable and reliable data storage designed to span large clusters of commodity servers. {#hadoop-distributed-filesystem-hdfs---a-java-based-file-system-that-follows-the-master--slave-architecture-with-namenode-being-the-master-and-datanode-being-the-slave-providing-scalable-and-reliable-data-storage-designed-to-span-large-clusters-of-commodity-servers. .TOC-Heading}
+- **Hadoop Distributed Filesystem (HDFS)** - a Java-based file system that follows the master -slave architecture -- with NameNode being the master and DataNode being the slave providing scalable and reliable data storage designed to span large clusters of commodity servers.

-#  {#section .TOC-Heading}

-#   {#section-1 .TOC-Heading}

-#  {#section-2 .TOC-Heading}

-#  {#section-3 .TOC-Heading}

--   # **Namenode**: Is the master node that manages access to files and namespace.
+- **Namenode**: Is the master node that manages access to files and namespace.
 It is a hierarchy of files and directories.  {#namenode-is-the-master-node-that-manages-access-to-files-and-namespace.-it-is-a-hierarchy-of-files-and-directories. .TOC-Heading}

-    -   # Files and directories are inodes on the NameNode - has attributes like permissions, modification and access times, namespace and disk space quotas.  {#files-and-directories-are-inodes-on-the-namenode---has-attributes-like-permissions-modification-and-access-times-namespace-and-disk-space-quotas. .TOC-Heading}
+  - Files and directories are inodes on the NameNode - has attributes like permissions, modification and access times, namespace and disk space quotas.

-    -   # The file content is split into blocks (usually 128 megabytes , but can be customized per file) {#the-file-content-is-split-into-blocks-usually-128-megabytes-but-can-be-customized-per-file .TOC-Heading}
+    - The file content is split into blocks (usually 128 megabytes , but can be customized per file) {#the-file-content-is-split-into-blocks-usually-128-megabytes-but-can-be-customized-per-file .TOC-Heading}

-    -   # Each block of the file is independently replicated at multiple DataNodes.
+    - Each block of the file is independently replicated at multiple DataNodes.
 The replication factor is default 3 but can be customized on file to file basis.  {#each-block-of-the-file-is-independently-replicated-at-multiple-datanodes.-the-replication-factor-is-default-3-but-can-be-customized-on-file-to-file-basis. .TOC-Heading}

-    -   # The NameNode maintains the namespace tree and the mapping of file blocks to DataNodes (the physical location of file data).  {#the-namenode-maintains-the-namespace-tree-and-the-mapping-of-file-blocks-to-datanodes-the-physical-location-of-file-data. .TOC-Heading}
+    - The NameNode maintains the namespace tree and the mapping of file blocks to DataNodes (the physical location of file data).  {#the-namenode-maintains-the-namespace-tree-and-the-mapping-of-file-blocks-to-datanodes-the-physical-location-of-file-data. .TOC-Heading}

-    -   # An HDFS client that needs to read a file -  {#an-hdfs-client-that-needs-to-read-a-file-- .TOC-Heading}
+    - An HDFS client that needs to read a file -  {#an-hdfs-client-that-needs-to-read-a-file-- .TOC-Heading}

-1.  # Contacts the NameNode for the locations of data blocks comprising the file  {#contacts-the-namenode-for-the-locations-of-data-blocks-comprising-the-file .TOC-Heading}
+         1. Contacts the NameNode for the locations of data blocks comprising the file  {#contacts-the-namenode-for-the-locations-of-data-blocks-comprising-the-file .TOC-Heading}

-2.  # Reads block contents from the DataNode closest to the client.  {#reads-block-contents-from-the-datanode-closest-to-the-client. .TOC-Heading}
+         2. Reads block contents from the DataNode closest to the client.  {#reads-block-contents-from-the-datanode-closest-to-the-client. .TOC-Heading}

-    -   # An HDFS cluster can have thousands of DataNodes and tens of thousands of HDFS clients per cluster, as each DataNode can execute multiple application tasks concurrently.  {#an-hdfs-cluster-can-have-thousands-of-datanodes-and-tens-of-thousands-of-hdfs-clients-per-cluster-as-each-datanode-can-execute-multiple-application-tasks-concurrently. .TOC-Heading}
+    - An HDFS cluster can have thousands of DataNodes and tens of thousands of HDFS clients per cluster, as each DataNode can execute multiple application tasks concurrently.

-    -   # HDFS keeps the entire namespace in memory ie RAM.  {#hdfs-keeps-the-entire-namespace-in-memory-ie-ram. .TOC-Heading}
+    - HDFS keeps the entire namespace in memory ie RAM.  {#hdfs-keeps-the-entire-namespace-in-memory-ie-ram. .TOC-Heading}

-#  {#section-4 .TOC-Heading}

--   # **DataNode**: is the slave node that performs read/write operations on the file system as well as block operations like creation, replication, and deletion. {#datanode-is-the-slave-node-that-performs-readwrite-operations-on-the-file-system-as-well-as-block-operations-like-creation-replication-and-deletion. .TOC-Heading}
+- **DataNode**: is the slave node that performs read/write operations on the file system as well as block operations like creation, replication, and deletion.

-    -   # Contains a metadata file that holds the checksum  {#contains-a-metadata-file-that-holds-the-checksum .TOC-Heading}
+- Contains a metadata file that holds the checksum

-    -   # Contains the data file that holds the block's data {#contains-the-data-file-that-holds-the-blocks-data .TOC-Heading}
+- Contains the data file that holds the block's data

-    -   # On a file read, DataNode fetches the block locations and replica locations from the NameNode -- tries reading from the location closest to the client {#on-a-file-read-datanode-fetches-the-block-locations-and-replica-locations-from-the-namenode-tries-reading-from-the-location-closest-to-the-client .TOC-Heading}
+- On a file read, DataNode fetches the block locations and replica locations from the NameNode -- tries reading from the location closest to the client {#on-a-file-read-datanode-fetches-the-block-locations-and-replica-locations-from-the-namenode-tries-reading-from-the-location-closest-to-the-client .TOC-Heading}

-#  {#section-5 .TOC-Heading}

--   # **HDFS Client** is the client used by applications to access the file systems {#hdfs-client-is-the-client-used-by-applications-to-access-the-file-systems .TOC-Heading}
+- **HDFS Client** is the client used by applications to access the file systems

-# It is a code library that exports the HDFS file system interface.  {#it-is-a-code-library-that-exports-the-hdfs-file-system-interface. .TOC-Heading}
+- It is a code library that exports the HDFS file system interface.  {#it-is-a-code-library-that-exports-the-hdfs-file-system-interface. .TOC-Heading}

-# Supports operations to read, write and delete files, and operations to create and delete directories.  {#supports-operations-to-read-write-and-delete-files-and-operations-to-create-and-delete-directories. .TOC-Heading}
+- Supports operations to read, write and delete files, and operations to create and delete directories.

-# The steps followed when an application reads a file {#the-steps-followed-when-an-application-reads-a-file .TOC-Heading}
+     **The steps followed when an application reads a file**{#the-steps-followed-when-an-application-reads-a-file .TOC-Heading}

-# Get the list of DataNodes and locations that host the blocks -- this includes the replicas {#get-the-list-of-datanodes-and-locations-that-host-the-blocks-this-includes-the-replicas .TOC-Heading}
+- Get the list of DataNodes and locations that host the blocks -- this includes the replicas {#get-the-list-of-datanodes-and-locations-that-host-the-blocks-this-includes-the-replicas .TOC-Heading}

-# Gets the blocks from the DataNode directly based on the list received from NameNode {#gets-the-blocks-from-the-datanode-directly-based-on-the-list-received-from-namenode .TOC-Heading}
+- Gets the blocks from the DataNode directly based on the list received from NameNode

-# HDFS provides an API that exposes the locations of file blocks.
-This allows applications like the MapReduce framework to schedule a task to where the data are located, thus improving the read performance.  {#hdfs-provides-an-api-that-exposes-the-locations-of-file-blocks.-this-allows-applications-like-the-mapreduce-framework-to-schedule-a-task-to-where-the-data-are-located-thus-improving-the-read-performance. .TOC-Heading}
+- HDFS provides an API that exposes the locations of file blocks.
+This allows applications like the MapReduce framework to schedule a task to where the data are located, thus improving the read performance.

--   # **Block**: is the unit of storage in HDFS.
-A file is comprised of blocks, and different blocks are stored on different data nodes. {#block-is-the-unit-of-storage-in-hdfs.-a-file-is-comprised-of-blocks-and-different-blocks-are-stored-on-different-data-nodes. .TOC-Heading}
+- **Block**: is the unit of storage in HDFS.
+A file is comprised of blocks, and different blocks are stored on different data nodes.

-#  {#section-6 .TOC-Heading}

-## Considerations
+#### Considerations

--   # Don't store small, frequently-queried tables in HDFS, especially not if they consist of thousands of files ie tables in HDFS {#dont-store-small-frequently-queried-tables-in-hdfs-especially-not-if-they-consist-of-thousands-of-files-ie-tables-in-hdfs .TOC-Heading}
+- Don't store small, frequently-queried tables in HDFS, especially not if they consist of thousands of files ie tables in HDFS

-#  {#section-7 .TOC-Heading}

--   # HDFS symlinks - Jobs requiring file system features like strictly atomic directory renames, fine-grained HDFS permissions, or HDFS symlinks can only work on HDFS {#hdfs-symlinks---jobs-requiring-file-system-features-like-strictly-atomic-directory-renames-fine-grained-hdfs-permissions-or-hdfs-symlinks-can-only-work-on-hdfs .TOC-Heading}
+- HDFS symlinks - Jobs requiring file system features like strictly atomic directory renames, fine-grained HDFS permissions, or HDFS symlinks can only work on HDFS

-#  {#section-8 .TOC-Heading}

--   # Azure Storage can be geo-replicated.
+- Azure Storage can be geo-replicated.
 Although geo-replication gives geographic recovery and data redundancy, a failover to the geo-replicated location severely impacts the performance, and it may incur additional costs.
-The recommendation is to choose the geo-replication wisely and only if the value of the data is worth the additional cost. {#azure-storage-can-be-geo-replicated.-although-geo-replication-gives-geographic-recovery-and-data-redundancy-a-failover-to-the-geo-replicated-location-severely-impacts-the-performance-and-it-may-incur-additional-costs.-the-recommendation-is-to-choose-the-geo-replication-wisely-and-only-if-the-value-of-the-data-is-worth-the-additional-cost. .TOC-Heading}
+The recommendation is to choose the geo-replication wisely and only if the value of the data is worth the additional cost.

-#  {#section-9 .TOC-Heading}

--   # If the file names have common prefixes , the storage treats them as a single partition and hence if ADF is used , all DMUs write to a single partition. {#if-the-file-names-have-common-prefixes-the-storage-treats-them-as-a-single-partition-and-hence-if-adf-is-used-all-dmus-write-to-a-single-partition. .TOC-Heading}
+- If the file names have common prefixes , the storage treats them as a single partition and hence if ADF is used , all DMUs write to a single partition.

-#  {#section-10 .TOC-Heading}

--   # If Azure Data factory is chosen as an approach for data transfer -- scan through each directory excluding snapshots , check the size of each directory using the hdfs du command.
-If there are multiple subfolders and large volume of data - initiate multiple copy activities in ADF -- one per subfolder instead of transferring the entire data in a directory in a single copy activity  {#if-azure-data-factory-is-chosen-as-an-approach-for-data-transfer-scan-through-each-directory-excluding-snapshots-check-the-size-of-each-directory-using-the-hdfs-du-command.-if-there-are-multiple-subfolders-and-large-volume-of-data---initiate-multiple-copy-activities-in-adf-one-per-subfolder-instead-of-transferring-the-entire-data-in-a-directory-in-a-single-copy-activity .TOC-Heading}
+- If Azure Data factory is chosen as an approach for data transfer -- scan through each directory excluding snapshots , check the size of each directory using the hdfs du command.
+If there are multiple subfolders and large volume of data - initiate multiple copy activities in ADF -- one per subfolder instead of transferring the entire data in a directory in a single copy activity

-##

-##

-##

-## Migration Approach
+### Migration Approach

 ### HDFS Assessment